Kyleena is a birth control option that she doesn't have to think about taking every day

 For important information about Kyleena, please see the Full Prescribing Information.

 References: 1.
 Hou MY, Hurwitz S, Kavanagh E, Fortin J, Goldberg AB.
-Using daily text-message reminders to improve adherence with oral contraceptives.
+Using daily text-message reminders to improve adherence with oral contraceptives: a randomized controlled trial.
 Obstet Gynecol.
 2010;116:633-640.
 2. Nordette [prescribing information].
 Pomona, NY: Duramed Pharmaceuticals Inc; 2004.
 3. Kyleena [prescribing information].
-Whippany, NJ: Bayer HealthCare Pharmaceuticals; 2018.
+Whippany, NJ: Bayer HealthCare Pharmaceuticals; 2021.
 4. Bednarek PH, Jensen JT.
 Safety, efficacy, and patient acceptability of the contraceptive and non-contraceptive uses of the LNG-IUS.
 Int J Women’s Health.
-2009;1:45-58.
+2010;1:45-58.